darthur2/darthur2.github.io/_posts/2021-04-14-newbery-lda.md

 </figcaption>
 </figure>

-In the end I spent a little time each day searching online reviews
+In the end I spent a little time each day searching online reviews for each book and copying the reviews over into an excel document.
+In the future, I would like to come up with a more robust data collection method, but this worked for what I wanted to do with this analysis.
+Here is what the data look like for the first Newbery winner: